nileshchilka1/Signature-Verification-using-Siamese-Network/README.md

 ### Motivation
 Here, I developed Signature Verification model using Siamese Network.
 Actually, I was learning about One shot Learning using Siamese Network and Triplet Loss, while this instructor gave me an example of FaceNet Model for Face Recognition & Face Verification.
 After that I got an idea about implementing Signature Verification model.
-I started exploring in it and I not got any good repository of it.
-Then I made changes in Network Architecture of FaceNet Model and implemented with web app for it.
+I explored & not got any good repository on it.
+Then I made changes in Network Architecture of FaceNet Model and implemented Signature Verification model.

 ### Demo
 Link: https://signature-verification-web-app.herokuapp.com/